Jacoby Jones, a star of Baltimore's most recent Super Bowl title run, has died at age 40 - KESQ

 BALTIMORE (AP) — Former NFL receiver Jacoby Jones, whose 108-yard kickoff return in 2013 remains the longest touchdown in Super Bowl history, has died.
 He was 40.

-The Houston Texans, Jones’ team for the first five seasons of his career, announced his death Sunday.
-There was no immediate announcement of cause of death.
+The Houston Texans, Jones’ team for the first five seasons of his career, announced his death on Sunday.
+In a statement released by the NFL Players Association, his family said he died at his home in New Orleans.
+A cause of death was not given.

 Jones played from 2007-15 for the Texans, Baltimore Ravens, San Diego Chargers and Pittsburgh Steelers, and he made several huge plays for the Ravens during their most recent Super Bowl title season.